dsanotice/demo/README.md

 This is a demo of how dsanotice.com can be integrated on a photo sharing platform to fight illigal content and make this platform compliant with Digital Services Act

+> Live demo may be found at https://dsanotice.com/demo.html

 ## 1. Client script

 Add this script to end of the `body` tag on your platform